-The sale of shares of our Common Shares to a Plan is in no respect a representation by us or any other person associated with this offering of our common stock that such an investment meets all relevant legal requirements with respect to investments by Plans generally or any particular Plan, or that such an investment is appropriate for Plans generally or any particular Plan.
+The sale of shares of our Common Shares to a Plan is in no respect a representation by us or any other person associated with this offering of our Common Shares that such an investment meets all relevant legal requirements with respect to investments by Plans generally or any particular Plan, or that such an investment is appropriate for Plans generally or any particular Plan.

-Each Plan investor is advised to contact its own financial advisor or other fiduciary unrelated to the Investment Adviser, the Managing Dealer, Golub Capital, or any of our or their respective affiliates about whether an investment in our shares of common stock, or any decision to continue to hold, transfer, vote or provide any consent with respect to any such shares, may be appropriate for the Plan's circumstances.
+Each Plan investor is advised to contact its own financial advisor or other fiduciary unrelated to the Investment Adviser, the Managing Dealer, Golub Capital, or any of our or their respective affiliates about whether an investment in our Common Shares, or any decision to continue to hold, transfer, vote or provide any consent with respect to any such Common Shares, may be appropriate for the Plan's circumstances.